-Senior Fellow - Stanford Woods Institute for the Environment; Bing Professor in Environmental Science
+Senior Fellow, by Courtesy - Stanford Woods Institute for the Environment; Bing Professor in Environmental Science

 Humanities and Sciences